Introduction - Intent, Implementation and Impact

 • Summer Term: Our World

-The PAIL Curriculum is designed to develop the personal and social skills of the pupils across a range of interesting and creative subject areas.
-It was developed in recognition of the need to ensure our pupils leave us with the knowledge and skills to live a successful independent life.
+The PAIL Curriculum is designed to develop the personal and social skills of the students across a range of interesting and creative subject areas.
+It was developed in recognition of the need to ensure our students leave us with the knowledge and skills to live a successful independent life.

 Provision for SMSC, PSHE, British Values, Prevent and The World of Work is made through weekly assemblies and the daily keyworker sessions which include pupils taking part in weekly votes on current affairs via the VotesforPupils platform.